Raqeeb Se: Casting

-Singer and vocalist Hadiq Kiani was selected to portray the Sakina, one of the leading role, thus series marked her acting debut.
+Singer and vocalist Hadiqa Kiani was selected to portray Sakina, one of the leading role of the series, marking her acting debut.
+Her casting confirmed in September 2020.
+Kiani was approached by Duraid to play the role.
+For the preparation of the character, Kiani used to dress like a rural woman in her daily routine.
 Veteran actors Naumaan Ijaz and Sania Saeed were selected to portray the roles of Maqsood and Hajra, previously acted together in Jhumka Jaan (2009) Khamoshiyan (2010), Aao Kahani Buntay Hain (2011) and Sang-e-Mar Mar (2016).
 Young actors such as Iqra Aziz, Faryal Mehmood and Hamza Sohail, son of veteran actor and comedian Sohail Ahmed were cast in prominent roles.
+Aziz confirmed her casting in September 2021 through her Instagram handle.
 Theater actor Saqib Sumeer was selected to play the role of Rafique Ali, previously offered to Sohail Ahmed.
-Likewise, Saba Faisal and Salam Shahid were cast in supporting roles of Aatka and Masood respectively.
+Likewise, Saba Faisal and Salman Shahid were cast in supporting roles of Aatka and Masood respectively.

 Reception

-The series received critical acclaim due to performances and storyline.
+The series received critical acclaim due to performances and story line.
 Hrithik Sharma of El Viaje Reviews included it into his select list of "Pakistani Gems" and says that "Raqeeb Se is a masterfully written show powered by extraordinary performances, meticulous direction, and euphonious background score".
 He adds, "The performances are breathtaking.
 Especially of the three principal characters.
 Maqsud Saab, played by Nauman Ijaaz brings in exactly the right amounts of charm and helplessness.
 Hajra, played by Sania Saeed, keeps you wondering whether she is too good to be true, or is she actually happily devoted to Maqsud and Sakeena’s love story.
-And then, my personal favorite, Hadiqa Kiyani, who towers over every scene and magically dominates every frame that she is part of".The News International praised the storyline of the serial and said it "A Breath of Fresh Air".
-The newspaper also praised the performance of debutants Hadiqa Kiani and Hamza Sohail.
+And then, my personal favorite, Hadiqa Kiyani, who towers over every scene and magically dominates every frame that she is part of".

+A reviewer from The News International lauded the series for its female portrayal due the multi-faceted and complex female characters.
+While writing for the same newspaper, Gaitee Ara Siddiqi praised the script of the series and performances particularly of Ijaz, Sumeer and Kiani but stated that Kiani's acting has become repetitive and monotonous after some episodes.
+In another article published in March 2023, Siddiqi praised the Saeed's character for being "nuanced" and praised the series stating, "another recent top-notch production that explores the complexities and intricacies of relationships without stereotyping them".